hotwired/stimulus-site/_source/handbook/00_the_origin_of_stimulus.md

 ### Stimulus and related ideas were extracted from the wild

-At 37signals we’ve used this architecture across several different versions of Basecamp and other applications for years.
+At Basecamp we’ve used this architecture across several different versions of Basecamp and other applications for years.
 GitHub has used a similar approach to great effect.
 This is not only a valid alternative to the mainstream understanding of what a “modern” web application looks like, it’s an incredibly compelling one.

-In fact, it feels like the same kind of secret sauce we had at 37signals when we developed [Ruby on Rails](https://rubyonrails.org/).
+In fact, it feels like the same kind of secret sauce we had at Basecamp when we developed [Ruby on Rails](https://rubyonrails.org/).
 The sense that contemporary mainstream approaches are needlessly convoluted, and that we can do more, faster, with far less.

 Furthermore, you don’t even have to choose.
 Stimulus and Turbo work great in conjunction with other, heavier approaches.
 If 80% of your application does not warrant the big rig, consider using our two-pack punch for that.
 Then roll out the heavy machinery for the part of your application that can really benefit from it.

-At 37signals, we have and do use several heavier-duty approaches when the occasion calls for it.
+At Basecamp, we have and do use several heavier-duty approaches when the occasion calls for it.
 Our calendars tend to use client-side rendering.
 Our text editor is [Trix](https://trix-editor.org/), a fully formed text processor that wouldn’t make sense as a set of Stimulus controllers.

 This set of alternative frameworks is about avoiding the heavy lifting as much as possible.
 To stay within the request-response paradigm for all the many, many interactions that work well with that simple model.
 Then reaching for the expensive tooling when there’s a call for peak fidelity.